microsoft/promptflow/docs/how-to-guides/develop-a-tool/how-to-use-enabled-by.md

-# How to use enabled by in the tool
+# How to use enabled by in the tool package
 ## Introduction
-This guide will instruct you on how to use the "enabled by" feature in the tool.
+This guide will instruct you on how to use the "enabled by" feature in the tool package.
 The "enabled by" feature is designed to display which inputs are enabled when a customer uses a specific input type or input value.
-This feature is particularly beneficial if you wish to vary your inputs in response to different demands.
+This feature is particularly useful if you need to adapt your inputs based on varying requirements.

 We introduce parameter "enabled_by" in the tool yaml to determine which input is enabled by which other input.
-Concurrently, we support enabling an input by another input type or input value, Hence, we introduce two other parameters: "enabled_by_type" and "enabled_by_value".
+Concurrently, we support enabling an input by another input type or input value, Hence, we introduce two additional parameters: "enabled_by_type" and "enabled_by_value".

-> Note: We don't recommend you to use the "enabled_by_type" and "enabled_by_value" at the same time. if you use them at the same time, the "enabled_by_type" will be ignored.
+> Note: We do not recommend using 'enabled_by_type' and 'enabled_by_value' simultaneously.
+If both are used, 'enabled_by_type' will be ignored.

 ## Prerequisites
 To proceed, it's crucial for you to understand the process of developing a tool and generating a tool yaml.
 For thorough insights and instructions, please refer to [Create and Use Tool Package](create-and-use-tool-package.md).

 ## How to support enabled by
 Assume you want to develop a tool with four inputs: "connection", "input", "deployment_name", and "model".
 The "deployment_name" and "model" are enabled by "connection" type.
 When the "connection" type is AzureOpenAIConnection, the "deployment_name" input is enabled and displayed.
 When the "connection" type is OpenAIConnection, the "model" input is enabled and displayed.
-Here is an example of how you can support the "enabled by" feature in your tool and tool yaml:
+You need to support enable by in two part: tool and tool yaml.
+Here is an example of how you can support the "enabled by" feature in your tool and tool yaml.

-### Step 1: Support "enabled by" in the tool package
+### Step 1: Support "enabled by" in the tool
 All inputs will be passed to the tool, allowing you to define your own set of rules to determine which input to use.
-Here is an example of how you can support the "enabled by" feature in your tool package:
+Here is an example of how you can support the "enabled by" feature in your tool:

 ```python